-Swarthmore students may obtain passes to eat at the Bryn Mawr and Haverford college dining halls from the Checkers at Sharples Dining Hall.
-See the Dining website for additional services - catering, cakes, barbeques and meals to go or ask a staff member.
+Swarthmore students may obtain passes to eat at the Bryn Mawr and Haverford college dining halls from the checkers at Sharples Dining Hall.
+For information on additional dining services, including catering, cakes, and barbeques, please visit the Dining Services website.

 Parking is very limited on Swarthmore's campus.
 Students should not plan on being approved for parking for more than one year during their time at Swarthmore.
-Students must have the permission of the Car Authorization Committee to park on campus and should apply in the spring term for the following academic year.
-Students who live off-campus in the Swarthmore Borough can secure street parking through Borough Hall, and are not generally eligible for campus parking spots.
+Students must have permission from the Office of Student Engagement to park on campus and should apply in the spring term for the following academic year.
+Students who live off-campus in the Swarthmore Borough may be able to purchase street parking through Borough Hall, and are not generally eligible for campus parking spots.
 First-year students are not permitted to bring cars to campus.

 6.3 Health & Wellness